-For most people, preplanning their funeral is a foreign concept and is usually met with confusion and discomfort.
+For most people, writing a funeral plan and prepaying it is a foreign concept that's usually met with confusion and discomfort.
 But learning how to preplan your funeral is an important step in organising your estate and helps save your loved ones unnecessary stress and costs.

 Why should you preplan your funeral?

 Like any big decision in life, it’s helpful to take time to research and consider your options.
 Planning your funeral is no exception.
 Here are three reasons why you should consider preplanning your funeral:

 1) Ease the stress on your loved ones.

 Preplanning your funeral is a way for you to support your family from making difficult decisions during an emotional time.
 In addition, it can also help relieve the financial burden of having to pay for a funeral.

 By preplanning your funeral, you give yourself the chance to get the send-off you want.
 For example, you can determine whether you want a burial or cremation, a traditional funeral service or a celebration of life.
 Whatever the details, you get to decide how others will reflect on your life.

 You can reduce the upfront costs and financial burden when you prearrange your funeral and pay costs in advance.
 In addition, you can also take advantage of current prices, not future prices.